South Carolina Section 8 Housing

 After submitting a completed Section 8 application, it will be reviewed by the local Housing Authority to verify eligibility and determine the amount of rental assistance for which the applicant qualifies.
 Once eligibility is confirmed, the applicant will be added to the waiting list.

-Other Low Income Housing Options in South Carolina
+Securing Affordable Housing in South Carolina

 Carol Bianchi